Louetta Texas Bat Removal From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Louetta

-These tactics have been ruled fraudulent by the FTC, and they DO NOT WORK.
+Wear a pair of thick, leather gloves.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-This usually happens in the month of August, which is the high season for bat control work.
+It would actually be very nice, because then we could remove bats easily (and harmlessly, just like a real exclusion).
 While at your property, Louetta bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-You don't want to kill a beneficial bat anyway.
+These are usually one-day "awakenings" to get a drink.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-When they can they will choose hollow trees, caves and similar areas for shelters.
+An attic is sort of like a cave - but even better, because it's protected from predators, and high off the ground, making entry and exit easy.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Why do bats like to live in attics?
+Bat excrement can be harmful to your health.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-TYPE & TIME OF NOISE: Bats are nocturnal, but they are pretty quiet in small numbers, and most people don't notice any noise.
+Cover your skin with heavy clothing, wear protective goggles, and make sure that you wear a surgical mask over your nose and mouth.

 Humane Bat Removal in Louetta Harris, County TX

 Bat houses do not increase the chance of having bats in your home.

 There are many different plans for bat houses.